samcrane8/FlyRight/README.md

 Once you have docker and docker-compose installed, the rest is pretty straightforward.

+First you are going to want to navigate to the webapp directory and run: `yarn install`

-Type this command: `docker-compose up -d`
+Then return the root, and run this command: `docker-compose up -d`

 Note: docker-compose up only builds new container images if there is not one there already. if you want to force it to rebuild, run it with this flag: `docker-compose up -d --build`